BibleResearch/bibleresearch.github.io/content/posts/deadly-lifestyle-part-2.md

 # Now What?

-So how am (and should) I responding to this situation?
+So how am I (and should I be) responding to this situation?

 There are four things that have been preserving me through this time in life: